Higher-Point Correlators in N=4 SYM: Ten-Dimensional Null Polygons: Ten-Dimensional Null Limit

-where $\mathcal{A}_{n,\ell}$ is the $\ell$-loop massless MHV amplitude integrand, and $\mathcal{A}_{n,0}$ its tree-level expression.
-The relation~\eqref{eq:masslessAmpLimit} follows by construction when both the amplitude integrands $\mathcal{A}_{n,\ell}$ and the polygons $M_{n,\ell}$ are computed from Lagrangian insertions, see \eg~\cite{Adamo:2011dq,Eden:2011ku}.
-The limit can simply be achieved by setting all $y_{ij}^2$ to zero, noticing that $x_{i,i+1}^2=-y_{i,i+1}^2\to0$ on the perimeter of the polygon, due to the ten-dimensional null limit $0=X_{i,i+1}^2=x_{i,i+1}^2+y_{i,i+1}^2$. \item[Integrability.]
+\item[Integrability.]
 The polygons $\mathbb{M}_n$ are the most natural objects to be computed from integrability via hexagonalization, \ie decomposition into hexagon form factors~\cite{Basso:2015zoa,Fleury:2016ykk,Eden:2016xvg}.
 Due to their disk topology, they are free of mirror excitations that wrap operator insertions that require careful treatment~\cite{Basso:2015eqa}.
 The polygon configurations in fact make hexagonalization conceptionally very similar to the pentagon OPE for massless amplitudes (null polygon Wilson loops)~\cite{Basso:2013vsa,Basso:2013aha,Basso:2014koa,Basso:2014nra}, and in the four-dimensional null limit, the two should become equivalent.
 In the case of the square (\aka octagon), the simplifications of the ten-dimensional null limit enabled its bootstrap to all loops~\cite{Coronado:2018cxj,Kostov:2019stn,Kostov:2019auq}, and a finite-coupling resummation in terms of a Fredholm determinant~\cite{Belitsky:2019fan,Belitsky:2020qrm}.
 The pentagon (\aka decagon) has been computed to two loops~\cite{Fleury:2020ykw}.
-Also more general correlators become most computable in limits where they can be decomposed into polygons~\cite{Bargheer:2019kxb}, even at subleading non-planar orders of the planar limit expansion~\cite{Bargheer:2017nne,Bargheer:2018jvq}. \end{description}
+Also more general correlators become most computable in limits where they can be decomposed into polygons~\cite{Bargheer:2019kxb}, even at subleading non-planar orders of the planar limit expansion~\cite{Bargheer:2017nne,Bargheer:2018jvq}.